Price

 This is an all-iron set (as opposed to the hybrid-like Launch Pad model).

-Wilson used analytical tools to develop its first ever cupface construction in which the face wraps around the topline and sole to get more distance in a pleasing look.
+Wilson used analytical tools to develop its first cupface construction in which the face wraps around the topline and sole to get more distance in a pleasing look.

 Mass was added to the topline to improve stability.
 This delivered better results on strikes caught high on the face while helping to mute the sound.